commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 # Customer Sync

-Module used for importing/syncing Customers into a commercetools project.
+The module used for importing/syncing Customers into a commercetools project.
 It also provides utilities for generating update actions based on the comparison of a [Customer](https://docs.commercetools.com/api/projects/customers#customer) against a [CustomerDraft](https://docs.commercetools.com/api/projects/customers#customerdraft).